The CPSR software comes with a range of options to configure the report and analysis.

 The user may opt to show CPSR’s classification of the variants which are already attributed with classifications in ClinVar (i.e. set 1.):

-In the final classification, CPSR’s classification will not overrule the classification reported by ClinVar, which takes precedence for these variants.
+In the final classification, note that CPSR’s classification will not overrule the classification reported by ClinVar, which takes precedence for variants with a record here.

-Some cancer predisposition genes may be associated with diseases or syndromes that are not directly cancer relevant.
-The user may choose to ignore/exclude any ClinVar variant associated with non-cancer phenotypes through a dedicated option:
+By default, CPSR do not report variants in the input sample that are found in cancer predisposition genes, yet not associated with diseases or syndromes that are cancer relevant.
+The user may choose to show all reported ClinVar variants in cancer predisposition genes through a dedicated option:

 Optional report contents